 Everything You Need To Know About K1s

-Running a fund brings with it many responsibilities, like choosing the right deals for your LPs, and making them enough money back on their risked capital.
+Running a fund or real estate firm brings with it many responsibilities, like choosing the right deals for your LPs, and making them enough money back on their risked capital.
 But it also means other financial and legal obligations, like handling some tax aspects for them.
 Schedule K-1 is one of them.
+What are K1s?
+When do K1s need to be issued?
+How can a GP create a K1?
+Get answers to all of these questions – and more – below.

 You might’ve heard it being called by a similar name: IRS Schedule K, but they are indeed the same.
 However, this IRS tax form comes in two variations: